dcporcaro/getdata_009_project/README.md

 ## For the remaining 561 columns, the  names  are in the file features.txt.
 ## I modified features.txt to add "Activity" and "Subject" to the top of the list, so I have 563 items listed, one item for each column in my merged_train_test data frame.
-## I renamed the file features2.txt and then made the 563 entries the column names for my data frame
+## I renamed the file features2.txt and then made the 563 entries into the column names for my data frame using colnames

 features <- read.table("features2.txt")
 colnames(merged_train_test) <- features[,2]